eclipse-symphony/symphony/docs/symphony-book/concepts/unified-object-model/campaign.md

 Essentially, a stage provider takes the inputs, performs any actions, and returns the outputs.
 When a stage is invoked, activation inputs are provided through the `inputs` parameter, plus any input parameter declared on the stage itself.
 For example, if a campaign is activated with inputs `foo` and `bar`, and the stage definition contains an input `baz`, the `inputs` parameter will contain all the three values.

-> **NOTE**: In current version, inputs defined in stage definition override activation inputs.
-If you do want to keep the activation input, you can use expression `$input(<field name>)` in your stage definition to carry over activation input.
+> **NOTE**: In current version, inputs defined in stage definition.
+If you do want to get value from the activation input, you can use expression `$trigger(<field name>, <default value>)` in your stage definition to carry over activation input.

 ## Stage selectors